10th October 2019 is World Mental Health Day, hosted by the World Federation of Mental Health. This year’s theme is ‘Dignity’.

 This month at Pinnacle, we’re focussing on the stigma attached to mental health and to understand what we can do to help.
 We conducted an anonymous survey amongst some of our clients, suffering from a variety of mental health issues.
 We asked them how they cope with the stigma attached to their illness; here’s what some of them said:

 How do you cope with the stigma attached to mental health in your everyday life?

-“I have experienced situations in which I didn’t feel that I was being treated with dignity with regards to my illness.
-This lead me to taking up meditation and mindfulness techniques to help with my mind chatter.
+“I have experienced situations in which I didn’t feel that I was being treated with dignity with regard to my illness.
+This leads me to take up meditation and mindfulness techniques to help with my mind chatter.
 Unfortunately, people can be ignorant, but rather than dwell on it, I park it, and move on.
-I have made it a routine to say positive affirmations every morning, and use mindfulness techniques throughout my day.
+I have made it a routine to say positive affirmations every morning and use mindfulness techniques throughout my day.
 The kids do it too; we have an affirmations bowl and they pick a positive word from it to focus on for the day – we talk about it in the car on the way to school”